 All About Postage Stamp Trains

-Sets with transformers later carried a warning label below the Aurora logo.
+Sets came with or without transformers; those with transformers later carried a warning label below the Aurora logo.

-Sets were packed in Styrofoam nests, with most accessories tucked loosely under the curved track.
-Mint sets are wrapped in cellophane.
+The contents were packed in a Styrofoam nest, with most of the small accessories tucked loosely under the curved track.
+Mint sets are shrink-wrapped.

 Note: This is an AC-powered product, which evidently caused some issues with users who attempted to power it with DC.
 Polk's Model-Craft Hobbies of Jersey City made an offer to help rectify this problem (no pun intended).

 Return to: Bus Sets and Accessories

 Postage Stamp Trains is a Trademark of the Aurora Plastics Corporation.